Alonso Pérez de Guzmán: Siege of Tarifa

-"I did not beget a son to be made use of against my country, but that he should serve her against her foes.
-Should Don Juan put him to death, he will but confer honour on me, true life on my son, and on himself eternal shame in this world and everlasting wrath after death."Guzman reportedly threw down his knife for the besiegers to use in killing his son.
+I did not beget a son to be made use of against my country, but that he should serve her against her foes.
+Should Don Juan put him to death, he will but confer honour on me, true life on my son, and on himself eternal shame in this world and everlasting wrath after death.Guzmán reportedly threw down his knife for the besiegers to use in killing his son.
 He was rewarded for his defense of the castle with large grants of Crown land.
 In 1309 Guzmán helped Ferdinand IV of Castile capture Gibraltar from the Moors, who had held it for nearly 600 years since 711.

+Dukedom of Medina Sidonia

-The ducal title was conferred by John II in 1445 on one of his descendants, Juan Alonzo de Guzmán, count of Niebla.
+The ducal title of Medina Sidonia was conferred by John II in 1445 on one of his descendants, Juan Alonso de Guzmán, count of Niebla.

+Descendants

 The addition "El Bueno" to the family name of Guzmán was used by several of his descendants, who have included statesmen, generals and colonial viceroys.
+Guzmán was the great-great-great-grandfather of Garcí Bravo de Medrano, Catalina de Medrano, and Luisa de Medrano—the renowned poet, philosopher, and professor at the University of Salamanca—as well as their other siblings, through their mother, Magdalena Bravo de Lagunas.